-- Identify people with COVID -19 symptoms, at risk /self-isolating people and signpost to appropriate service (or offer a remote consultation if appropriate) - Identify patients calling for other reasons and address appropriately (i.e. trying to book a routine sight test or for advice following a postponed outpatient appointment) - Identify patients who are eligible for a sight test under GOS essential care and offer an appointment - Identify patients who have an urgent eye care need, offer and book a telephone/ video consultation with an optometrist / suitable team member (may result in the offer of a face to face appointment) - Identify "red flag" symptoms and signpost to emergency services, as appropriate (It may be necessary to first speak with an Optometrist and / or book an immediate remote consultation).
+- Follow national optical sector and NHS guidance to identify people with COVID -19 symptoms, at risk /self-isolating people and signpost to appropriate service (or offer a remote consultation if appropriate) - Identify patients calling for other reasons and address appropriately (i.e. trying to book a routine sight test or for advice following a postponed outpatient appointment) - Identify patients who have an urgent eye care need, offer and book most suitable appointment type with an optometrist / suitable team member (telemedicine, face-to-face, OCT, IP) - Identify "red flag" symptoms and signpost to emergency services, as appropriate (It may be necessary to first speak with an Optometrist and / or book an immediate consultation).